solehahnajiihah/Side-Projects/Superstore Analysis/README.md

 1. Change the Date column from string to date data type.
 2. Change the postal code into string data type.
-3.Rounded the values into 2 decimal points.
+3. Rounded the values into 2 decimal points.
 4. Remove duplicate and check any missing values.
 5. Split the OrderID and ProductID for more clarity, avoid confusion and easier to read.
 6. Remove any columns that are not important.